client9/csstool/README.md

 css minify < bootstrap.min.css
 ```

-minify is a short cut of 'css format' with all options selected to produce the smallest output.
+minify is a shortcut of 'css format' with all options selected to produce the smallest output.
+It is "conservative" in that it only removes whitespace and does not do any property value rewriting.

 # css count